resatarikan/SQL-tips-and-tricks/README.md

-The UNION ALL will ensure that the final result set returned combines these all of these rows so you know which rows are causing the difference.
+The UNION ALL will ensure that the final result set returned combines all of these rows so you know which rows are causing the difference.
 */
 (